 25 There are many different approaches to specifying a VAM, this specification is used to mirror the use of simple gains.
-Also, VAM often incorporate school fixed or random effects (rather than simply aggregating individual residuals, the details of which are beyond the scope of this Handbook.
-Additional information is available in Bryk & Raudenbush (2002).
+Also, VAM often incorporate school fixed or random effects (rather than simply r{it} = the residual = model-based estimate of ΔY{it} - observed ΔY{it} .